andymeneely/project-timber-wolf/rules/RULES.md

 **Step 4.
 Build Characters.** Every player gets one Character card and two Skill cards.
 New players start with Amateur cards.

- _Tip: The scenario booklet has some pre-built character+skill pairings.
-If this is your very first game, we recommend Johnny Swagger, Tiny Mike, Phobia, and Showtime._
+ Tip: The scenario booklet has some pre-built character+skill pairings {:.tip .numbered_fig}

 <div class="setup-spacing"/>